Reviews You Can Rely On

 $160

-We put in the work testing dozens of running shoes, so you don't have to.
+We put in the work testing hundreds of pairs of running shoes, so you don't have to.
 We take notes as we go and put each pair through the wringer to determine which options might be best for your unique needs.

 Credit: Ally Arcuri

-Over the last decade, our running experts have tested over 110 pairs of the most popular running shoes.
+Over the last decade, our running experts have tested over 120 pairs of the most popular running shoes.
 Before kicking off our testing, we extensively researched the market, spending hours comparing features, materials, and fit to help you find the best options out there.
 Once our lineup was solidified, we tested these running shoes for several months, where we truly put them through the wringer.
-We subjected each contender to over 30 miles of running, which is more than 500 miles overall, running hard and far to find which kicks can hold up and which aren't worth the time.
+We subjected every single contender to over 30 miles of running — most for far more, over the course of additional months — running hard and far to find which kicks can hold up and which aren't worth the time.
 We ran on various terrains, such as pavement, beaches, tracks for speed workouts, and dirt trails.
 Yes, our legs are tired, but we wouldn't have it any other way.

 What About Stack Height?